Case closed in off-duty officer-involved shooting of burglar

 GFPD Chief Jeff Newton asked DCI to lead the investigation.

-Once that investigation is complete, the case will be forwarded to the Cascade County Attorney’s office for review, according to the release.
+Once that investigation was complete, the case was forwarded to the Cascade County Attorney’s office for review.

 Per department policy, the officer was placed on administrative leave pending the completion of the investigation, according to GFPD.